 Significant work continues to be undertaken with regard to student recruitment to ensure that students enrol on the appropriate programmes and having regard to the physical capacity of the College.
-In 2022/23, the 16-19 student number is expected to be higher than the target of 3,600.
+As a consequence, in 2023/24, the 16-19 student number is expected to be in line with both 2022/23 actual numbers and the planned numbers for 2023/24.
 The positive impact of merger on the combined curriculum offer and the demographic growth in schools in the City gives the College confidence that future student number targets are achievable.
-Future student number targets are closely linked with the planning for the development of the estate.
+Future student number targets are closely linked with planning for the development of the estate.